 The project that lead to these books had several beginnings.
 One was the anecdote with which I open the books — my encounter, on a labour council-sponsored bus heading to the St. Catherine’s Day of Action, with a long-time activist, which so powerfully inspired me with a sense of connection between present and past, individual and social, action by ordinary people and changing the world.
 Another was the oral history interviews a friend and I did to produce a cd to accompany a showing of political cartoons in the Art Gallery of Hamilton, particularly the interview with long-time trade unionist, labour cartoonist, and brilliant storyteller Roy Carless.
 Yet another was the interview (used in Resisting the State) with Isabel and Frank Showler that a couple of friends and I did just because we thought it was a good idea, even though we had no idea at the time what we might use it for.
 Not long after, I made the leap to turning such interviews into a major, sustained project.
-Yet even then there were further beginnings, as it took several long cycles of work, evaluation, and re-work to reach something like the books you’ll have a chance to hold in your hand within the year.
+Yet even then there were further beginnings, as it took several long cycles of work, evaluation, and re-work to reach something like the books that ultimately resulted.

 Over four years, I conducted forty-seven interviews with a total of fifty people, in eight cities, in six provinces and one territory.
 Fifteen of those interviews are used as the basis of Gender and Sexuality: Canadian History Through the Stories of Activists and Resisting the State: Canadian History Through the Stories of Activists.
 All of the interview participants have been active in social movements for at least twenty years, with at least some of that time in Canada.
 Beyond that, though, it is a very diverse group — they have been active in a wide range of physical locations, in several different eras, and in quite a number of different movements.
 Though all perspectives from within social movements seeking justice and liberation tend to be distorted, ignored, and marginalized, that is particularly true of indigenous women and men, women and men of colour, white women, and gay, lesbian, bi, and trans people of all racial backgrounds.
 While I have only touched the surface of stories and voices that should be central to history from below in northern Turtle Island, I have tried, with both successes and limitations, to be conscious of and work against those exclusions.